flipperdevices/flipperzero-firmware/RoadMap.md

 Main goal for 1.0.0 is to provide first stable version for both Users ans Developers.

-## What we plannig to implement for 1.0.0
+## What we planning to implement for 1.0.0

 - Update from SD (work in progress, almost done)
 - Loading applications from SD (tested as PoC, work scheduled for Q2)